ArtFlag/sphinxtechnicalwriting/source/continuousdeployment.rst

 Continuous deployment
 ======================

-Continuous deployment is a way to deploy content (or software) automatically under certain conditions, such as *tests are passing*.
+Continuous deployment is a way to deploy (publish) software automatically and in short cycles.

-In technical writing, continuous deployment can be used to help tech writers keep up with the product(s) to be documented by automating as many things as possible such as tests and deployment.
+Typically, the process is build the software, test the software, deploy.
+If any of these steps fails, the process is interrupted.

 Sphinx, like other static website generators, is really easy to use and can be used along GitHub and Travis.